apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 For each map of statistics returned:

-* The operations to add/remove entries are unsupported: the map returned It MAY be mutable by the source of statistics.
+* The operations to add/remove entries are unsupported: the map returned MAY be mutable by the source of statistics.

-* The map MAY be emoty.
+* The map MAY be empty.

 * The map keys each represent a measured statistic.